Taimur-Shabbir/SQL-Coronavirus/README.md

 - reproduction_rate
 - icu_patients

-Similarly, there are 27 columns in the 'vaccination.
-These include:
+Similarly, the following are among the exclusive columns in the 'vaccinations' table:

 - total_tests
 - positive_rate